What is a residential aged care service manager?

 In this series, we’ll introduce you to the different roles in aged care, explain what they’re responsible for, and show how they all work together to support you and your loved ones.

-A Residential Aged Care Service Manager is the person who leads the home day to day.
+A residential aged care service manager (also referred to as a RAC SM in an aged care setting) is the person who leads the home day to day.

 They bring together people, care, compliance and culture to make sure residents receive safe, high-quality care in a well-run, welcoming environment.